 Don’t tell that to Sojourn Heights!
-Thanks to recurring giving through a mobile app, 90 percent of their congregation is giving, and nearly 100 percent of those givers are giving through a mobile app.
+Thanks to recurring giving through a mobile app, 90 percent of their congregation are giving, and nearly 100 percent of those givers are giving through a mobile app.
 This is in a culture where only about 20 percent of a church does 80 percent of the giving!

 It’s Time to Go Mobile